MichaelStankiewicz/mouse-button-swapper/README.md

 ## How to Use
    * Download the repo.
    * Double-click on the MouseButtonSwapper.cmd file.
+   * Click the button representing the hand you would like to use to control the mouse.

 ## How it Works
 After clicking the CMD file, you will be presented with a dialogue box asking which hand you prefer to use with the mouse.
 The form will present two buttons: a Right and a Left button.
 Based on the orientation selected, the primary mouse button will be activated on the system mouse.